cloudmesh-book/book-latex-2018/cloud-clusters/chapters/sd-card.md

   <https://etcher.io/>

-Next, you need to dowload the image and place it in a directory.
+Next, you need to download the image and place it in a directory.
 We recommend to keep it in the `~/Download` directory.

 1. Download the image from <https://downloads.raspberrypi.org/raspbian_latest>